 - A supply of water and perhaps a field serviceable portable water filter.
 Water should be stored in containers that won’t decompose.
 Figure that each person should have about two quarts to a gallon of water every day and keep in mind that heat or lots of physical activity might increase that amount.
 We often take water for granted, but a catastrophic weather event such as a hurricane can cause storm surges.
 Storm surges can contaminate water, so have more water than you think you’ll need.

-- Hand-crank and/or solar-powered emergency AM/FM/Short wave radio.
+- Hand-crank and/or solar-powered emergency AM/FM/Weather/Short wave radio.

 - Flashlights, extra batteries, and perhaps a headlamp.